 The group's mission is to provide recognition to adult education students.
-Eligible Waubonsee students are enrolled in English as a Second Language (ESL), Adult Basic Education (ABE), Adult Secondary Education (ASE) or Youth Services programs.
+Eligible Waubonsee students are enrolled in English Language Acquisition (ELA), Adult Basic Education (ABE), Adult Secondary Education (ASE) or Youth Services programs.
 Membership is by faculty nomination.
 One-time fee required.